Musicians Who Play Thurmond Knight's Instruments

 made by Thurmond in 1990, and a violin made by Thurmond in 2004.
 Dr. Epstein, a Senior Scientist at the Laboratory

-for Laser Energetics of the University of Rochester, purchased the viola in the spring of
+for Laser Energetics of the University of Rochester, purchased the Thurmond

 2001 from the shop of Horst Kloss in Needham, Mass.
 A 16 1/4" viola modeled